by Brian LaMaster

 But statistically speaking, your home is the most dangerous place to be simply because you spend so much time there.

-For the average home owner, here are 4 simple “layers” of defense to consider:
+For the average homeowner, here are four simple “layers” of defense to consider:

 Maintain the appearance of your home.